 In fact, the highest risk of self-reported alcohol problems (30.7%) was reported by those who experienced four or more ACEs as well as a history of parental alcoholism.

-If one or more of these adverse childhood experiences have occurred in your life and you have substance abuse issues, you might be using substances to help you cope with the negative impacts of those experiences.
+If one or more of these adverse childhood experiences have occurred in your life and you have substance misuse issues, you might be using substances to help you cope with the negative impacts of those experiences.

 You might use to help you feel less anxious, less irritable, or less angry.
 Drugs or alcohol might help you fall asleep or tone down your startle response.
 You may also use them to stop intrusive trauma-based thoughts or memories.
 Those with trauma histories are far more likely to use drugs and alcohol as a form of emotional avoidance – substances are used to numb painful feelings associated with traumatic experiences or traumatic memories.